sujanboseb/Employee-rag/README.md

+RAG Employee Knowledgebase Chatbot

-his project is a Retrieval-Augmented Generation (RAG) application built with LangChain, ChromaDB, and Groq API.
+This project is a Retrieval-Augmented Generation (RAG) application built with LangChain, ChromaDB, and Groq API.
 It enables natural language querying over an employee dataset (~3000 records) and returns accurate, context-aware responses.

 Features